Troubleshooting backup failures on Azure virtual machines

-Step 2: Try changing the backup schedule to a time when the VM is under less load (less CPU/IOps etc.)
+Step 2: Try changing the backup schedule to a time when the VM is under less load (like less CPU or IOPS)

-Step 3: Try increasing the size of VM and retry the operation
+Step 3: Try increasing the size of the VM and retry the operation

 Error message: Could not perform the operation as VM no longer exists.